 - If the attacker has the ability Sheer Force, the secondary effect chance is nullified.

-- If the attacker is holding a King's Rock or Razor Fang or has the ability Stench, and the move does not have a secondary effect of making the target flinch, the move will gain a 10% chance of making the target flinch as a secondary effect.
+- If the attacker is holding a King's Rock or Razor Fang or has the ability Stench, and the move does not have a secondary effect of making the target flinch (any secondary effect in the second and third generations), the move will gain a 10% chance of making the target flinch as a secondary effect.

 - If the attacker has the ability Serene Grace, the effect chance is doubled, unless the move is Secret Power.